Travel Outside the U.S.

 1. Unexpired passport

 All international students, scholars and their family members are required to have valid passports.
-Your passports must be valid at least six months beyond the end date of your admission period to the United States or contemplated initial period of stay.
+Passports must be valid at least six months beyond your date of entry to the United States.
 Passports of some countries will be recognized as valid for the return of the bearer for a period of six months beyond the expiration date specified in the passport, thereby effectively extending the validity period of the passport an additional six months beyond its expiration date.
 Find out if your country is among them.

 2. Unexpired U.S. visa (except for Canadian citizens)

 Please check your documents prior to making international travel plans.
-Visa documents include the Form I-20, Form DS-2019, and Form I-797.
-For specific information review the immigration section and click on your visa type.
+Visa documents include the Form I-20, Form DS-2019, Form DS-7002, and Form I-797.
 A visa document certifies the length of stay for international students, scholars and their family members and it indicates an individual's visa status.
 A visa document must be unexpired at all times.

 4. Unexpired travel signature on Form I-20 or DS-2019 (in most cases no older than 12 months)